DIY: Knit Your Own Hogwarts House Scarf

 Lastly, I decided to add a House crest to the scarf.
 These are not present in the movies, but adding the crest or patch adds a little character to the scarf, and a reminder of the adoration, appreciation, and honor you hold for your house.

-In terms of durability and care, I designed this scarf with the intention of wearing it daily in the wintertime.
-It needs to be durable and easy to wash, so it is meant to be made using an acrylic and wool yarn blend so that it can be machine washed and dried.
+I designed this scarf with the intention of wearing it daily in the wintertime, so it needs to be durable and easy to wash.
+Acrylic and wool yarn blends are easy to care for because they can be machine washed and dried.
 This is not to say that you cannot use 100% wool, or another natural fiber, but if you plan to wear this often or plan to make this scarf a gift, using a machine washable yarn is best since most people prefer convenience when it comes to caring for clothes.

 I do not recommend 100% wool primarily for this reason alone: IT WILL STRETCH TO A UNGODLY LENGTH.
 This scarf is already 96″ (244 cm) long without the fringes.
 When you are ready to wash the scarf, it will inevitably stretch during washings due to the sheer weight that wet wool has.
 It will not be a fun item to care for.